kubernetes/community/committee-steering/governance/sig-governance.md

 need for subproject meetings to subproject owners
 - *SHOULD* facilitate meetings but *MAY* delegate to other Leads or future chairs/chairs in training
+- *MUST* ensure the good contributors experience, *MAY* delegate those tasks to contributors:
-- *MUST* ensure there is a maintained CONTRIBUTING.md document in the appropriate SIG folder if the contributor experience or on-boarding knowledge is different than in the general [contributor guide]. *MAY* delegate to contributors to create or update.
+  - *MUST* ensure there is a maintained CONTRIBUTING.md document in the appropriate SIG folder if the contributor experience or on-boarding knowledge is different than in the general [contributor guide].
+  - *MUST* curate "help wanted" and "good first issue" issues to simplify new contributors experience
+  - *MUST* ensure up to date OWNERs files - elevate contributors and move people to emeritus to improve review/approval cycle
+  - *SHOULD* define contributors ladder with clear requirements and progress tracking
 - *MUST* organize KubeCon/CloudNativeCon Intros and Deep Dives with CNCF Event staff and approve presented content but *MAY* delegate to other contributors to create material and present